adoptium/temurin-build/RELEASING.md

 - [jdk-dev](https://mail.openjdk.java.net/mailman/listinfo/jdk-dev)
 - [jdk-updates-dev](https://mail.openjdk.java.net/mailman/listinfo/jdk-updates-dev)
-When this occurs, usually a TSC member will create the `jdk<version>u` update repo ([example of the JDK11u one](https://github.com/adopium/openjdk-jdk11u)) via our Skara mirroring jobs that pull in the commit and tag info from the Mercurial repository.
+When this occurs, usually a TSC member will create the `jdk<version>u` update repository ([example of the JDK11u one](https://github.com/adopium/openjdk-jdk11u)) via our Skara mirroring jobs that pull in the commit and tag info from the Mercurial repository.
 To find out more about Skara and our other mirroring jobs, see https://github.com/adoptium/mirror-scripts.

-*New Adopt mirror repo creation, by an Adoptium github Admin:*
+*New Adoptium mirror repository creation, by an Adoptium GitHub Admin:*

-1. Create a new empty repo adoptium/openjdk-jdkNNu
+1. Create a new empty repository adoptium/openjdk-jdkNNu
 2. Rename mirror job from https://ci.adoptopenjdk.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdkNN to https://ci.adoptopenjdk.net/view/git-mirrors/job/git-mirrors/job/git-skara-jdkNNu
 3. Update mirror job "Execute shell" to pass jdkNNu as parameter to bash ./skaraMirror.sh jdkNNu
-4. Run the renamed job twice, first one will fail due to empty repo, 2nd run should succeed.
+4. Run the renamed job twice, first one will fail due to empty repository, 2nd run should succeed.
 5. Add the Adoptium.md "marker" text file to both branches "dev" and "release".

-When the repo has been created, a few changes to the codebase will be necessary where the code references a jdk version but not it's new update version.
+When the repository has been created, a few changes to the codebase will be necessary where the code references a jdk version but not it's new update version.
 I.e. `jdk11` became `jdk11u` when it was moved to an update repository.

-*If a product is to be moved to an update repo, follow these steps in chronological order to ensure our builds continue to function:*
+*If a product is to be moved to an update repository, follow these steps in chronological order to ensure our builds continue to function:*

 1. ci-jenkins-pipelines: Update the [configurations](https://github.com/adoptium/ci-jenkins-pipelines/tree/master/pipelines/jobs/configurations)
 Rename the nightly build targets file (it will be named `jdkxx.groovy`, [example here](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/jobs/configurations/jdk15u.groovy)) to be `jdkxxu.groovy`.
 Do the same for the pipeline config file (named `jdkxx_pipeline_config.groovy`, [example here](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/jobs/configurations/jdk15u_pipeline_config.groovy)).